Zoho Books Review 2024: The Summary Box

 The quick bank reconciliation also means that your business is always tax-ready and you won’t have to go through those last-minute crunches.

-Additionally, Zoho Books also offers bulk action features that can help you manage, delete, categorize, and restore your transactions in bulk.
+During our review, we also found that Zoho Books offers bulk action features that can help you manage, delete, categorize, and restore your transactions in bulk.

 6. Project Time Tracking

 One of the highlights of Zoho Books in this review is the project time tracking feature that this accounting software provides.

 It’s got a built-in time-tracking tool that you can use to log time for each project.
 This way, you’ll be better able to track your billable hours for the projects.
 The best part here is that you can make both manual log entries or use the timer widget for automated time tracking.

 You can create projects and tasks to categorize the time spent on each and assign these to your employees too.
 This way, you can review who’s spent how much time on which task.
 At the same time, you’ll get an overall estimate of the time and unbilled expenses for each project.